 People who work with me know I am a big fan of David Allen’s Getthing Things Done system.
 It’s a great way to manage all your “stuff” and in particular your work.
-It’s an intuitive and powerful system that uses contexts for helping you know quickly what tasks Getting_Things_Doneyou can best spend your time on.
+It’s an intuitive and powerful system that uses contexts for helping you know quickly what tasks you can best spend your time on.

 At the core of the system is the weekly review.
 For me, the weekly review serves as a last check to make sure everything is captured in my system.
 However, like a lot of other people, I have not been perfect about doing my weekly review.
 I have developed a trick for keeping me honest.